How Does Data Corruption Affect Natural Language Understanding Models? A Study on GLUE datasets: Discussion and Analysis

-In the first case, the model has access to richer context information which can guide prediction.

 We use these queries to test RoBERTa's token prediction capability.
-Table \ref{table:masked_LM} contains the results for this experiment.
-As expected, it is easier for the model to predict the masked token in the original sentences, but the model is still able to make correct predictions in the corrupted sentences.
+As shown in Table \ref{table:masked_LM}, it is easier to predict the masked token in the original sentences, but the model is still able to make correct predictions in the corrupted sentences.
 This could partly explain the high performance observed for {\sc mrpc} in the corrupted setting (cf. Section \ref{section:results}).